mateuszniechwiej/Ms-1-LP/README.md

 * Navigation links are located:

   * For desktop - next to the logo with a hover effect changing colours from #73185b (main purple used in this project) to #d6d3c1 (shade of grey from a colour palette used for this website) to let know the visitor knows that the link is clickable.
   * For mobile/tabet - a visitor will find a hamburger menu on the right side of navbar with navigation links collapse.
 Having the same hover effect.

 * Locations and social media links visible only on the desktop on the right side of the navigation bar with a hover effect same as to be found for menu links.
 In the header we can find three icons:

-    * location icon - by clicking on this icon user is brought to google maps in new tab were all 3 locations for the company (Café and the 2 remaining ice cream shops).
+    * location icon - by clicking on this icon user is brought to google maps in a new tab where all 3 locations for the company (Café and the 2 remaining ice cream shops) will be displayed.

 * Facebook and Instagram icons linked to existing company accounts

 :large_blue_circle: **Image carousel** - with captions located under the navigation bar:

 * Visitor will find there three images presenting company products and basic information moving to the next automatically to the next slide after 5 seconds.

 * Carousel from bootstrap was used in this project to present the product for the visitor with professional images to attract new customers.
 * Captions start to be visible from medium screens and on bigger smartphones in landscape view for a better visual experience.
 Colour used for the headings on each image is light purple (#bf3b9c) from the palette used across this project with rgba background for clear reading.

 :large_blue_circle: